jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 # Dependency Injection vs Dependency Inversion Principle vs Inversion of Control
 These are three concepts with similar names and similar concepts, but still different:
-* Dependency Injection is a design pattern/technique that injects dependencies into a class, usually as a constructor argument.
+* **Dependency Injection** is a design pattern/technique that injects dependencies into a class, usually as a constructor argument.
-* Dependency Inversion Principle is not allowing a class that depends upon an interface to instantiate the reference to that interface.
+* **Dependency Inversion Principle** is not allowing a class to have any knowledge or dependency upon a class that it delegates to.
-* Inversion of Control is how frameworks work.
+* **Inversion of Control** is how frameworks work.
 The inversion is that the framework calls your code.

 # Summary
 Dependency Injection feels a little strange at first glance, but it’s a useful way to resolve dependencies while maintaining flexibility in the design.